Call-for-Code/Solution-Starter-Kit-Hunger-2021/README.md

 ## Short description

-This starter kit can help you begin your Call for Code solution.
-The starter kit pulls together resources to help you and your team use technology to create applications to tackle hunger issues around the world.
+The starter kit pulls together resources to help you and your team use technology to create applications to tackle hunger issues around the world and begin your Call for Code solution.

 ### What's the problem?